 Though quite beautiful, Buffalo is similar to Detroit or Baltimore in that it has a fairly bad reputation.
 When I tell people who have never been that I’m visiting, they sometimes ask “Why are you going there?
 Isn’t it shitty?”
 But that couldn’t be further from the truth.

-Buffalo is a great city that was once spectacular.
+Buffalo has a spectacular history.
 After the opening of the Erie Canal in 1825, it quickly grew to become an economic hub of the northeast.
-The city’s impressive past is reflected in its architecture that includes buildings designed by some of the most iconic american architects, including Frank Lloyd Wright, and parks developed by landscape architect Frederick Olmsted, who most famously designed NYC’s Central Park.
+The city’s impressive past is reflected in its architecture that includes buildings designed by some of the most iconic American architects, including Frank Lloyd Wright, and parks developed by landscape architect Frederick Olmsted, who most famously designed NYC’s Central Park.

-Not only is Buffalo a beautiful city, but it’s filled with beautiful people.
-Buffalonians are quite a friendly bunch.
-Like many cities in the northeast, the people of Buffalo have a lot of pride.
+Not only is Buffalo a beautiful place, but it’s filled with beautiful people.
+Buffalonians are a friendly bunch.
+Like many cities in the Northeast, the people of Buffalo have a lot of pride.
 They are quick to defend their home and there is a sense of kindness in the community that is easily distinguishable.
 The people are welcoming and ready to prove that their home is better than you thought it would be.